-A student graduating under the Advanced/Distinguished Achievement Program must also achieve a combination of four of the following advanced measures:

-- 4. An original research project or other project that is related to the required curriculum.
+- \\ State rules prohibit a student from combining a half-credit of a course for which there is an EOC assessment with another half-credit of an elective credit course to satisfy an elective credit requirement.
+However, the district will allow a student to satisfy a graduation requirement for which there are multiple options with one-half credit of one allowable option and one-half credit of another allowable option, if neither course has an EOC assessment. - \\\ A student graduating under the Advanced/Distinguished Achievement Program must also achieve a combination of four of the following advanced measures: - 1.
+An original research project or other project that is related to the required curriculum.
 These projects must be judged by a panel of professionals or conducted under the direction of a mentor and reported to an appropriate audience.
-Please note that no more than two of the four advanced measures may be received from this option. - 5.
-Test data where a student receives: - (D) A score of three or above on an Advanced Placement (AP) exam; - (E) A score of four or above on an International Baccalaureate (IB) exam; or - (F) A score on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) that qualifies the student for recognition as a commended scholar or higher by the College Board and National Merit Scholarship Corporation, as part of the National Hispanic Recognition Program (NHRP) of the College Board, or as part of the National Achievement Scholarship Program of the National Merit Scholarship Corporation.
-The PSAT/NMSQT score will count as only one advanced measure regardless of the number of honors received by the student. - 6.
+Please note that no more than two of the four advanced measures may be received from this option. - 2.
+Test data where a student receives: - a.
+A score of three or above on an Advanced Placement (AP) exam; - b.
+A score of four or above on an International Baccalaureate (IB) exam; or - c.
+A score on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) that qualifies the student for recognition as a commended scholar or higher by the College Board and National Merit Scholarship Corporation, as part of the National Hispanic Recognition Program (NHRP) of the College Board, or as part of the National Achievement Scholarship Program of the National Merit Scholarship Corporation.
+The PSAT/NMSQT score will count as only one advanced measure regardless of the number of honors received by the student. - 3.
 College academic courses, including those taken for dual credit, and advanced technical courses, including locally articulated courses, provided the student scores the equivalent of a 3.0 or higher.